 326-I:7 Licensure Required; Exemptions.

-IV.
+III.
 The following persons shall be exempt from the license requirements of this chapter:

 (c) Interpreters working in emergency situations where the parties determine that the delay to obtain a licensed interpreter is likely to cause injury or loss.

 (e) Interpreters employed by a school district for a K-12 program.

 (f) Court reporters licensed under RSA 310-A:161-RSA 310-A:181 while employed as court reporters as defined in RSA 310-A:162, II.

 (g) Interpreters holding a valid credential from a board recognized body who are representatives from a critical shortage area (any area that is currently underrepresented in the licensed pool) provided that such interpreter shall be subject to disciplinary proceedings of the board.